DoctorMcKay/sentry-bot-documentation/src/commands.md

 **This is a public command.**

-**This is a slash command.
-It is executed by typing /report in the chat box.**
+**This command is available as both a slash command and a message command.** The slash command variant is executed by typing /report in the chat box.
+The message command variant is executed by selecting "Report" from the "Apps" menu when right-clicking or selecting [...] on a chat message.
+Both variants share the same configuration options; the options are duplicated between the two cards in the Sentry dashboard in case you want to use one version of the command and not the other.
+Please note that due to Discord limitations, user and message commands are not yet available on mobile and attachments cannot be collected via message commands.

 Allows server members to report other members to server staff for breaking the rules.
 Each report has a few controls below it that your server moderators can use: